laurentperrinet/Perrinet20PredictiveProcessing/README.md

 the processes that generated the visual image and the internal generative model that allows its representation, predictive processes will take advantage of *a priori* knowledge to form an optimal representation of the image.
-Such an a priori knowledge is an explicit (probabilistic) representation of the structure of the world.
+This knowledge constitutes an explicit (probabilistic) representation of the structure of the world.
 For instance, an image which is composed of edges will be understood at a higher level using the a priori knowledge of the link between any